Salem Witch Jail in Salem, Massachusetts

 • Elizabeth Scargen and her child, spent six months in jail, her child died in prison after four months

 The county voted to rebuild and enlarge the jail in 1763 using as much of the original materials as possible.
-The jail was raised up on sills, making it a three-story building instead of a two-story, and the roof was rebuilt to cover the new additions on the north and west section of the building (Goodell 1952.)
+The jail was raised up on sills, making it a three-story building instead of a two-story, and the roof was rebuilt to cover the new additions on the north and west sections of the building (Goodell 1952.)

-In 1766, County Street was constructed next to the jail, which intersected with St. Peter Street, and was later renamed Federal Street in 1792.
+In 1766, County Street was constructed next to the jail, which intersected with St. Peter Street and was later renamed Federal Street in 1792.

 In 1813, the jail was abandoned after a new county jail was built further down on St. Peter Street.